thisch/OpenBLAS/README.md

 ### Support for multiple targets in a single library

-OpenBLAS can be built for multiple targets with runtime detection of the target cpu by specifiying `DYNAMIC_ARCH=1` in Makefile.rule, on the gmake command line or as `-DDYNAMIC_ARCH=TRUE` in cmake.
+OpenBLAS can be built for multiple targets with runtime detection of the target cpu by setting `DYNAMIC_ARCH=1`.

 For **x86_64**, the list of targets this activates contains Prescott, Core2, Nehalem, Barcelona, Sandybridge, Bulldozer, Piledriver, Steamroller, Excavator, Haswell, Zen, SkylakeX.
 For cpu generations not included in this list, the corresponding older model is used.
 If you also specify `DYNAMIC_OLDER=1`, specific support for Penryn, Dunnington, Opteron, Opteron/SSE3, Bobcat, Atom and Nano is added.
 Finally there is an option `DYNAMIC_LIST` that allows to specify an individual list of targets to include instead of the default.